WaylonWalker/waylonwalker.com/pages/blog/about-this-site.md

 * Code will run on my machine, but not guaranteed to be perfect
 * There will be days when the whole site is broken

-## It's a blog
+## It started as a blog

-This site started out as a big B Blog.
+This site started out as a [big B]{.font-bold .underline .decoration-teal-500} Blog.
 It was me trying to learn how to write and build content online.
 This content was to the best of my ability polished and complete.
 Posts took a long time to make.
 I liked working on it, but sometimes ideas came faster than I could explore an idea polish the content and